Zearin/iWorkFileFormat/Docs/index.md

 		MasterSlide-11.iwa
 		...

-Curiously, the zip implementation iWork uses for this file is extremely limited.
-It does not support any form of compression or extensions like Zip64.
-Simply expanding Index.zip and then recreating it with a standard zip utility will result in a document that iWork refuses to open.
+Curiously, the iWork’s zip implementation for this file is extremely limited.
+It does not support any form of compression or extensions (like Zip64).
+Simply expanding `Index.zip` and then rezipping it with a standard zip utility results in a document that iWork refuses to open.

-The iWork '13 applications contain a separate, more complete zip implementation used for reading and writing iWork '09 documents (which are bundles that have been zipped in their entirety), so I believe the choice to forgo compression for Index.zip is intentional.
+The iWork ‘13 applications contain a separate, more complete zip implementation, which is used for reading and writing iWork ‘09 documents (which are bundles that have been zipped in their entirety), so I believe the choice to forgo compression for `Index.zip` is intentional.

-One possibility is that Index.zip is used to prevent the syncronization issues that would occur if reading and writing a document involved accessing many small files.
-Saving a document might involve writing out several Components, so instead of coordinating writes to the various individual .iwa files, only the Index.zip must be locked.
-Since the .iwa files are inherently compressed (see [Snappy Compression](#snappy-compression)), the zip implementation used for Index.zip could be designed to be minimial and efficient.
+One possibility is that `Index.zip` is used to prevent the syncronization issues that would occur if reading and writing a document involved accessing many small files.
+Saving a document might involve writing out several Components, so instead of coordinating writes to the various individual .iwa files, only the `Index.zip` must be locked.
+Since the `.iwa` files are inherently compressed (see [Snappy Compression](#snappy-compression)), the zip implementation used for `Index.zip` could be designed to be minimial and efficient.

 ## <a name="iwa"/>IWA

-Components are serialized into .iwa (iWork Archive) files, a custom format consisting of a [Protobuf](#protobuf) stream wrapped in a [Snappy](#snappy-compression) stream.
+Components are serialized into `.iwa` (iWork Archive) files, a custom format consisting of a [Protobuf](#protobuf) stream wrapped in a [Snappy](#snappy-compression) stream.

 ### <a name="snappy-compression"/>Snappy Compression
 [Snappy](https://code.google.com/p/snappy/) is a compression format created by Google aimed at providing decent compression ratios at high speeds.
 IWA files are stored in Snappy's [framing format](https://code.google.com/p/snappy/source/browse/trunk/framing_format.txt), though they do not adhere rigorously to the spec.
 In particular, they do not include the required Stream Identifier chunk, and compressed chunks do not include a CRC-32C checksum.

 The stream is composed of contiguous chunks prefixed by a 4 byte header.
-The first byte indicates the chunk type, which in practice is always 0 for iWork, indicating a Snappy compressed chunk.
-The next three bytes are interpreted as a 24-bit little-endian integer indicating the length of the chunk.
+The first byte indicates the chunk type, which in practice is always `0` for iWork (indicating a Snappy compressed chunk).
+The next three bytes are interpreted as a 24-bit little-endian integer, indicating the length of the chunk.

 The 4 byte header is not included in the chunk length.

 ### <a name="protobuf"/>Protobuf
 The uncompresed IWA contains the Component's objects, serialized consecutively in a [Protobuf](https://code.google.com/p/protobuf/) stream.

 Each object begins with a [varint](https://developers.google.com/protocol-buffers/docs/encoding#varints) representing the length of the [ArchiveInfo](#archiveinfo) message, followed by the `ArchiveInfo` message itself.
 The `ArchiveInfo` includes a variable number of [MessageInfo](#messageinfo) messages describing the encoded [Payloads](#payload) that follow, though in practice iWork files seem to only have one payload message per `ArchiveInfo`.

 	Object 0	varint archiveInfoLength
 				ArchiveInfo archiveInfo